marcela-gouvea/adaptive-binning-fermi/README.md

 - First, download our codes and create a folder for the analysis;
 - Change ```𝜹₀``` and ```unc``` according to your criteria;
 - Before running the code, you must create a "files.txt" file which contains the whole path to the photon files.
 Also, create a configuration file for the analysis and a copy (one named "config.yaml" and "config1.yaml").
-- You must put the whole path to the spacecraft file in the configuration.
-Your config file must be similar to the following exemple in order for the code to work.
-Make sure that the ```tmin```, ```tmax``` and ```targe``` are on the same lines as this.
+- Your config file must be similar to the following exemple in order for the code to work.
+You must put the whole path to the spacecraft file in the configuration.
+Also, make sure that the ```tmin```, ```tmax``` and ```target``` are on lines 11, 12 and 14, respectively.
 We are still working to improve the config reading.
 The code does not support double selection.

  ```
 data: